Meta-Learning of Structured Task Distributions in Humans and Machines: Experiments

 \subsection{Results}

 In this section, we first describe human behavior on this novel task.
-We demonstrate that humans have a clear bias toward compositional distributions, without extensive training and even while directly controlling for statistical complexity.
-We then compare human performance with that of a meta-learning agent---which has had extensive training on this task, and therefore has had the chance to learn the inductive biases relevant to this task distribution.
-We find significant qualitative and quantitative differences in behavior, and examine the role of meta-inductive bias -- i.e. what kinds of abstract cross-task structure do meta-learners prefer to represent?
-In particular, we consider compositional and spatial inductive biases.
+We see that humans perform better on the compositional distribution, without extensive training and even while directly controlling for statistical complexity.
+We then compare human performance with that of a meta-learning agent---which has had extensive training on this task, and therefore has had the chance to learn the structure relevant to this task distribution.
+We find significant qualitative and quantitative differences in behavior, and examine the role of meta-inductive bias -- i.e. what kinds of cross-task structure do meta-learners prefer to represent?
+In particular, we consider compositional and spatial structure.
 Finally, we demonstrate the effect of an architectural change (adding convolutions) in the meta-learner that makes it easier for it to discover spatial structure.
-We demonstrate that, while this helps agent performance overall, it further highlights the divergence between human and agent behavior along the dimension of compositionality.
+We demonstrate that, while this helps agent performance overall, it further highlights the divergence between human and agent behavior in learning the compositional rule-based structure in our task distributions.